Helix AU Core

 • Helix Writeback Behavior:

-• If successfully created:
+• If successfully created in Helix:

 Appointment.status = pending